 The 214-page comprehensive guide covers all aspects of marketing building products, equipment and construction services to construction and related targets.
 The book is divided into 5 Units: Strategic Marketing, Tactical Marketing, Specialized Marketing, Practical Marketing, and Marketing Resources.

 All functional marketing types including traditional and digital media are described with practical tips.
-Content on channel marketing, A/E/C marketing and retail hardware/home improvement marketing is provided, along with many, specific examples of marketing programs and campaigns in the construction industry.
+Specific information on A/E/C (architectural/engineering/construction) marketing, channel or dealer marketing, and retail hardware/home improvement marketing is provided, along with many, specific examples of marketing programs and campaigns in the construction industry.
 The book also serves as the study guide for the CMA’s Certified Construction Marketing Professional (CCMP) program.

 Marketing to Home Improvement Retailers